stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter2_StarExec.md

 So, when a job is started, each solver will be started as well with a benchmark as input.
 The StarExec infrastructure itself takes care that all available CPUs are busy.
 Of course, not all job-pairs are started at the same time.
 If a solver finished its task a post-processor is working on the solver's output to extract the actual result (YES, NO, MAYBE).
 All information will then be stored in the MySQL database.

+Hierarchically, StarExec is structured into communities which use spaces for further subdivision.
+Currently, there are several communities like "Termination" or "SMT".
+Each community consists of several spaces, some being owned by a user, some being public.
+Each space can also have subspaces.
+A space consists of a bunch of jobs, solvers an benchmarks.
+The job-results and job-pairs can be accessed through the particular job. solvers and benchmarks can be used in other spaces by copying or linking them.

 <!--
 * job
 * solver